 This is also one of Hitchcock’s most overly political movies.
-Because his movies tend to be apolitical (Hitch himself was tight-lipped about his political beliefs), the film’s propagandist tendencies are interesting to say the least.
-Concealed in the guise of escapism, Foreign Correspondent is a warning shot to America’s isolationism.
+Because his movies tend to be apolitical (Hitchcock himself was tight-lipped about his political beliefs), the film’s propagandist tendencies are interesting to say the least.
+Concealed in the guise of escapism, Foreign Correspondent is a strong critique of America’s then isolationist tendencies.
 The film’s protagonist — a symbol of middle-of-the-road Americanism — slowly comes to the realization that apathy is dangerous.

-Perfectionist Hitchcock never stopped lamenting that he couldn’t get Gary Cooper and Barbara Stanwyck for the lead roles.
-In 1962, Hitchcock told Francois Truffaut that Joel McCrea was simply “too easy going.”
+Hitchcock never stopped lamenting that he couldn’t get Gary Cooper and Barbara Stanwyck for the lead roles.
+In 1962, Hitchcock told French filmmaker Francois Truffaut that Joel McCrea was simply “too easy going.”
 I disagree.
 McCrea’s endearing ordinariness brings a sense of verisimilitude to the film’s most fantastic scenes.
-Laraine Day (Mr. Lucky) is also effective as McCrea’s love interest.
+Laraine Day (The High and the Mighty) is also effective as McCrea’s love interest.

 The movie has some of the era’s finest character actors.
 Humorist Robert Benchley is hilarious as a boozy journalist (he allegedly wrote his own dialogue).
 German actor Albert Basserman (A Woman’s Face) is great as a diplomat.
 Since he didn’t speak English, Basserman learned his lines phonetically and nabbed an Oscar nomination in the process.
 However, Edmund Gwenn (Miracle on 34th Street) was my favorite.
 Gwen plays a meekly hit man who has trouble finishing his “job” — Kris Kringle meets Anton Chigurh!
 The cast also includes Herbert Marshall (The Letter) as Day’s father and, in a rare heroic role, George Sanders (All About Eve) plays a journalist.